mauriciogonrails/mauriciogonrails/README.md

 **`Digital Craftsman (Developer/Filmmaker/Creator)`**

-I'm a back end developer and aspiring content creator, trying to build my own version of the digital world step by step.
-All coding projects are developed from the ground up, from planning and design to solving real-world problems with code.I started my coding journey as a naive systems analysis and development student with a passion for learning everything I could about the world of programming - code, languages, Linux, theory.
-And all the while, I was teaching myself iOS development with the dream of building my own app, but that was soon overshadowed by my desire to excel at Java.
-A desire that still causes me some stress to this day xD.
-However, I have another desire that I have been pursuing throughout this time - creating content on YouTube.
-And that has been my focus since then, with some difficulties to begin with, but nothing that, with persistence, cannot be overcome.
+I'm a data analyst and aspiring content creator, building my vision of the digital world one dataset at a time.
+Every project I work on is crafted from scratch—transforming raw data into actionable insights, from planning and analysis to real-world decision-making.
+My journey started as an eager systems analysis and development student, diving into data, Python, Excel, and Power BI, while navigating cloud tools like Google Cloud.
+Along the way, I developed a passion for understanding how data drives everything, and this curiosity continues to challenge and inspire me today.

+At the same time, I’ve been exploring content creation, aiming to share my data-driven insights and experiences.
+While it’s been a challenging start, I’m learning every step of the way, and nothing beats the satisfaction of combining data analysis with storytelling to make an impact!

    <p align="left"